John Raymond Broadbent (quartermaster-general)

 Brigadier John Raymond Broadbent, CBE (18 February 1893 – 28 February 1972) was a senior Australian Army officer in the Second World War.

 Early life

-Broadbent, Service Number: NX34728 (N8), was born in Ballarat, Victoria and enlisted in Sydney on 14 June 1940.
+Broadbent was born in Ballarat, Victoria and enlisted in Sydney on 14 June 1940.

 Service history

-Broadbent held numerous posts during the Second World War, while also acting as a temporary brigadier and was Mentioned in Despatches in 1945.
+Broadbent held numerous posts during the Second World War, while acting as a temporary brigadier, and was Mentioned in Despatches in 1945.
 He held the following posts: